-The offer and issuance of the Bonds in an aggregate principal amount of up to [PhP5,000,000,000,000.00] with an oversubscription option of up to [PhP2,500,000,000.00], for public distribution and sale in the Philippines was authorized by a resolution of the Board of Directors of the Company on [•].
-The Bonds are comprised of [•]% per annum 3-year Series A Bonds due 2023, and [•]% per annum 5-year Series B Bonds due 2025.
+The offer and issuance of the Bonds in an aggregate principal amount of PhP5,000,000,000.00 with an oversubscription option of up to PhP2,500,000,000.00, for public distribution and sale in the Philippines was authorized by a resolution of the Board of Directors of the Company on 29 June 2020.
+The Bonds are comprised of 3.4840% per annum 3-year Series A Bonds due 2023, and 3.7563% per annum 5-year Series B Bonds due 2025.
 The Bonds will be issued by the Company pursuant to the Terms and Conditions of the Bonds on the Issue Date.

-The Bonds shall be governed by a Trust Agreement dated on or about [●] between the Issuer and Rizal Commercial Banking Corporation Trust and Investments Group as Trustee, which term shall, wherever the context permits, include all other persons or companies for the time being acting as trustee or trustees under the Trust Agreement.
+The Bonds shall be governed by a Trust Agreement dated 14 October 2020 between the Issuer and Rizal Commercial Banking Corporation - Trust and Investments Group as Trustee, which term shall, wherever the context permits, include all other persons or companies for the time being acting as trustee or trustees under the Trust Agreement.
 The Trustee has no interest in or relation to the Issuer which may conflict with the performance of its functions.
 The description of the terms and conditions of the Bonds set out below includes summaries of, and is subject to, the detailed provisions of the Trust Agreement.

-A Registry and Paying Agency Agreement in relation to the Bonds was executed on or about [•] between the Issuer and PDTC as Registrar and Paying Agent.
+A Registry and Paying Agency Agreement in relation to the Bonds was executed on 14 October 2020 between the Issuer and PDTC as Registrar and Paying Agent.
 PDTC has no interest in or relation to the Issuer which may conflict with the performance of its functions.

-Copies of the Trust Agreement and the Registry and Paying Agency Agreement are available for inspection during normal business hours at the specified offices of the Trustee.
+Copies of the Trust Agreement and the Registry and Paying Agency Agreement are available for inspection during normal business hours at the principal office of the Trustee.
 The Bondholders are entitled to the benefit of, are bound by, and are deemed to have notice of all the provisions of the Trust Agreement and all the provisions of the Registry and Paying Agency Agreement applicable to them.